Check out our current and past project gallery here

 Design Constraints

 Below are the files that will get you started with your sumo programming.
-Congrats to L.B. for being the first to get it working!

 Design Challenge #3